 "Software" is a combination of two words:

-- Which must work as intended.
+- The product is a system of code, which must work as intended.

-- Which is easy to modify.
+- It must be easy to modify.

-Explanation for our requirements
+Explanation for the requirements

 The "ware" part should be pretty clear.
 Obviously we produce systems of code and the code has to work as intended.